 It’s in the head of the student and not in some grammar book.

 It’s temporary, strictly personal and inevitably incomplete.
-If you ask a precise question regarding the function of Greek in 25 students, you will receive 25 different viewpoints!
+If you ask 25 students a precise question regarding a function of Greek, you will receive 25 different viewpoints!

 Only when it’s needed.
 Rarely at the beginning of the learning process, but most likely when we hear the sentence “How does it work?” or “But then, when…?” during the lesson.